Fraud & Conspiracy Litigation Attorney in Austin

 Contact an Experienced Attorney in Austin, Texas

-The Austin law office of John McDuff represents businesses and individuals in Travis County and the Austin, Texas area.
+The law office of John McDuff represents businesses and individuals in Travis County and the Austin, Texas area.
 Contact me to discuss conspiracy litigation and all related causes of action, including fraud, breach of contract, breach of fiduciary duty and tortious interference.
-Call 512.457.1177 or reach me online.
+Call 512.457.1177.
 I return phone calls and e-mails immediately